Looking to get followers on Instagram? You’ve come to the right place…

 If you already have a business or a brand with a somewhat established community, then getting that initial following shouldn’t be that big of a challenge.
 Send out a newsletter to your existing customers, inviting them to follow you on Instagram.

 Remember that when you want people to do something, you need to give them an incentive.
 In this case, a discount for your products to the first 100 followers could work just fine.

 If you have a large enough email list, you can split the offer so that the first 100 followers get 30% off, the next 100 get 20% off, and so on, to not discourage those who might have opened the email later, from following you.
 Before you send out the email though, make sure you already have a few engaging posts up to give an idea of your brand.

 If you don’t have an existing customer/follower community, you can turn to your friends, family or colleagues, and ask them to follow you.
 This is one of my personal favorites, because you can get the initial follower base quite easily even without posting any content (however, I’d still suggest having at least one post there, to begin with), and if you’re one of those people with a large family and friend group, you might just hit that 100 followers quite quickly.

 Also, if you have a brand website, you can capture any site visitors by adding an Instagram follow button, to be sure your audience knows where you find you on social!
 Of course, make sure that your website is well-optimized and built by a reliable website builder (for example, Ucraft or Wix).

-After you’ve completed this initial step, it’s time to choose a strategy to get followers on Instagram and growing this base to at least a 100 followers.
+After you’ve completed this initial step, it’s time to choose a strategy to get followers on Instagram and grow this base to at least 100 followers.